MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/network-security-perimeter.md

 ## Regions

-Azure Network Security Perimeter is in public preview and available in 56 regions.
+Azure Network Security Perimeter is in public preview and available in the following 6 regions.
 It's not available in the following regions:

+- East US
+- East US 2
-- Chile Central
+- North Central US
-- Israel Northwest
-- Malaysia South
+- South Central US
+- West US
+- West US 2

 ## Supported components
 The components of Azure Monitor that are supported with a network security perimeter are listed in the following table with their minimum API version.